About Alert Logic Web Log Analytics (WLA)

 WLA incidents are listed in the Incidents page and are automatically escalated as low or medium threats.
 A WLA incident is generated when one or more suspicious events are detected from WLA logs and require attention to maintain your security posture.

 The Incidents page provides you with information that helps you determine the action to take for each incident.
-Each incident on the list allows you to preview the incident, or open the incident to view the Investigation Report, Recommendations, or Evidence.
+Each incident on the list allows you to preview the incident, or open the incident to view the Incidents, Incidents, or Incidents.
 All views allow you to take certain actions to address the incident.

 Web Log Analytics (WLA) dashboard